rvsyn/rvsyn/README.md

 ### Hi there 👋
-*Note: In the meantime, I will be using this username instead of my full name.
-I have to find the backed assertions from my working notes, so for now this text will be as is.
-Consider it empirically sourced.*

 ## What does this project (will) do?
 (What is this user/user repo about)
 I am currently studying (and iterating) how to build a system that shows the underlying design decisions explicit to their output, their inference to a set of viable solutions to comply with sets of requirements, aimed to assist design endeavors from a white-box approach (both deterministic and probabilistic).

-Can a design be explicit in its measured sources of decision?
+### Can a design be explicit in its measured sources of decision?
-It is an idea I´ve been working on from some time ago, and for the moment the hypotheses hold against simple scripts, but I would like to open the concept basis to more testing.
+It is an idea I´ve been working on from some time ago, and for the moment the hypotheses hold against simple scripts, but I would like to open the concept basis to complexity testing.
 In some more weeks I might have some parts uploaded here (instead of being drawings at a portfolio of works).

+*Note: In the meantime, I will be using this username instead of my full name.
+I have to find the backed assertions from my working notes, so for now this text will be as is.
+Consider it empirically sourced.*

 ## Why this project will be useful?
 I (naively) plan to make explicit a design process, to be automated by comparative intelligences.
 Having a explicit design approach could help with the decision methods during the stages of development.
 That is the long term goal.
 At least if I die of whatever the concept could float away.

 I am working in this concept:
 ## When is a design a good one?